 The leading causes of poor nutrition are:

 · Health conditions like hypothyroidism and thyroidectomy: the thyroid gland controls most of the body systems, including digestion.
 When it malfunctions, symptoms like weight gain, changes in dental health, hair loss, fatigue and obesity occur.
-But it doesn’t stop at that; it also lowers the stomach acid which the body needs to digest foods and absorb nutrients.
-It also protects the body against dangerous bacteria.
-When the body doesn’t receive the needed nutrients, it becomes malnourished and develops these side effects that can make life difficult and in some cases downright miserable.
+But it doesn’t stop at that; it also lowers the stomach acid which the body needs to digest foods and absorb nutrients, stomach acid also also protects the body against dangerous bacteria.
+When the body doesn’t receive the needed nutrients, it becomes malnourished and develops side effects that also mimic thyroid side effects.
+It's why most thyroid patients say "my tsh is normal, but I don't feel normal."
+It can make life difficult and in some cases downright miserable.
 Crohn’s disease, ulcerative colitis, and diarrhea can also lead to poor nutrition.
 (Related Article: Nutrient deficiency & Thyroid Disease)

 · Poor eating habits: This includes both under and overeating, eating junk foods and foods that are low in fiber.
 Skipping breakfast, eating too quickly, nighttime noshing (eating at odd night hours) are forms of poor eating habits that cause one to overeat and gain weight, not to mention constipation and bulimia.